IstoraMandiri/app-dump/README.md

 `hitchcott:app-dump` uses a pure node implementation, so does not require `mongodump` or `mongorestore`.
 It also uses streams for serving the tar, so it's a bit more efficient and secure.

+## A little flexability

+app-dump provides a server route which proceses the requests for backup and restore.
+This modification enables a couple of query parameters to alter how the backup or restore is performed.

+### backup

+/appDump?[c=collection1,collection2][q={field: {$eq:4}}][&f=newNameForTarFile]

+c : String - comma seperated list of collections to backup. default operation without parameter is to backup all collections in the database. q : String - mongo selector to run aginst collections in the backup. f : String - override the default tar file name which is downloaded.

+### restore

+/appDump?[d=[true|false]]

+d : Boolean - default true which drops the database before restore. false to restore with drop.

 ## TODO

 Tests